edmondburnett/MIStagesDIY/README.md

 # MI Stages DIY

 A guide to the firmware flashing and calibration process for DIY builds of Mutable Instruments Stages, designed by Émilie Gillet.
-Also includes panel design PSD and gerber files.

 ![2x MI stages](stages.jpg)

-Forked from [forestcaver/MIStagesStuff](https://github.com/forestcaver/MIStagesStuff) and updated with code fixes and improved/expanded instructions.
+Originally forked from [forestcaver/MIStagesStuff](https://github.com/forestcaver/MIStagesStuff) and updated with code fixes and improved/expanded instructions.
 The goal was to fill in the details from my own experience with building several of these, to make the process clearer and remove some of the guesswork.